CARTAvis/carta-frontend/docs_website/docs/contributing/developer-tips.md

 ## Code linting

-ESLint is applied to identify program errors and to check for the format of imported packages and `tsdoc` documentation.
+ESLint is applied to identify program errors and to check for the format of imported packages and TSDoc documentation.
 To run the lint checks:

 ```